Children on Campus Policy and Procedure

 In general, a common sense approach is necessary when allowing Children on campus, and Children must be supervised by a responsible adult at all times while on campus.

 For Employees: On 2 March 1990 the Australian Commonwealth ratified the International Labour Organisation's Convention No. 156 on Workers with Family Responsibilities which encourages the development of policies to enable workers (both men and women) with families to participate in the workforce without conflict between their family responsibilities and employment.
 As an equal opportunity employer, the University seeks to develop policies which support Employees in achieving a suitable work/life balance through flexible work practices and the general nurturing of a supportive work environment.
 It also appreciates the need for a workplace to be supportive of Employees with special family responsibilities, such as breastfeeding mothers.
-Further information on initiatives is available from Human Resources.
+Further information on work/life balance initiatives is available from Human Resources.

 While the University recognises that domestic responsibilities are undertaken by both men and women, it is also aware that the principle responsibility of child care remains in practice primarily with women.
-Hence the provision for Children on campus has been developed by the Equal Employment Opportunity Committee as part of the University's Equity policies for women, although the policy is intended to benefit all Employees, students and visitors with family responsibilities, to protect the health and welfare of all Children visiting the campus, and to protect the interests of the University.
+Hence the provision for Children on campus has been developed by the Equal Employment Opportunity Committee as part of the University's Equity policies for women, although the policy is intended to benefit all Employees, Students and visitors with family responsibilities, to protect the health and welfare of all Children visiting the campus, and to protect the interests of the University.

-For students: The University strives to ensure an environment for its students that is supportive of effective and equitable study, which promotes social interaction and which is healthy and safe for all.
+For Students: The University strives to ensure an environment for its Students that is supportive of effective and equitable study, which promotes social interaction and which is healthy and safe for all.

 For visitors: The University is a regional university with a close association with its community and with a wide range of professional links at the local, State, national and international levels.
 The University's campuses and facilities are host to a large number of visitors during the normal course of its operations.
 The University strives to ensure an environment that is welcoming, professional and safe for all visitors to its campuses and facilities.